Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-is done, we then execute the map_ok
+is done, we execute map_ok

-which takes in an FnOnce(T)
+, which takes in FnOnce(T)

-which is either a function or a closure that can only be called once.
+, which is either a function or a closure that can be called only once.

 Note